olof/srcd/README.md

 ### ssh

-The ssh daemon will accept any username, and any ssh key as along as an ssh key is being presented.
+The ssh daemon will accept the "git" username, and any ssh key as along as an ssh key is being presented.
 I.e, you must have a key, doesn't matter which one.
 This is because I haven't focused on this part yet.